Academic Senate Bylaws

 3.4 The newly-elected Senate representatives shall take office after the close of the academic year.

 3.5 In the event of the resignation of a departmental representative, the Secretary of the Senate shall inform the appropriate constituency for the purpose of electing a representative to fill the unexpired term of Senate office.

 3.6 The term of office for the Senate representative of the following departments and the Library shall expire in even-numbered years: Biology; Business; Clinical Sciences/Communication Disorders; Counseling Center and Consultation Services; Criminal Justice; Economics; Engineering Technology; History; Modern Languages and Literatures; Military Science; Nursing; Political Science and Public Administration; and Communication and Performance Studies.
-The term of office for the Senate representative of the following departments shall expire in odd-numbered years: Art and Design; Chemistry; Education; English; Geography; Health, Physical Education and Recreation; Mathematics and Computer Science; Music; Philosophy; Physics; Practical Nursing; Psychology; Sociology and Social Work; and Technology and Occupational Sciences.
+The term of office for the Senate representative of the following departments shall expire in odd-numbered years: Art and Design; Chemistry; Education; English; Geography; Health and Human Performance; Mathematics and Computer Science; Music; Philosophy; Physics; Practical Nursing; Psychology; Sociology and Social Work; and Technology and Occupational Sciences.
 Departments with more than one representative are exempt from this provision and shall provide for non-coterminous appointments.

 3.7 The term of office for the Department Heads representative for the Colleges of Arts and Sciences and Professional Studies shall expire in even-numbered years.
 The term of office for the Department Heads representative for the College of Business shall expire in odd-numbered years.

 Article 4.
 Officers of the Senate

 4.1 At its organizational meeting, the incoming Senate shall elect from its membership, a Chair, Vice-Chair, Secretary, and at-large members of the Executive Committee.
 Election of officers and other Executive Committee members shall be by plurality.